aidanmelen/terraform-aws-eks-auth/README.md

 # Usage

-The `aws-auth` configmap will be replaced with a new configmap merged with the additional roles, users, and accounts.
+The roles, users, and accounts will be added to the `aws-auth` configmap and will be managed with Terraform.

 ```hcl
 module "eks" {